MicroPhase/fpga-docs/source/SoM/XME7035/XME7035-Reference_Manual.md

 ## ●1.
 Overview

-XME7035 is a system module based on Xilinx Zynq-SoC from Microphase Technology.
+XME7035 is a industrial-grade system module based on Xilinx Zynq-SoC from Microphase Technology.
+With customizable variants available upon request, customised requirements may be subject to minimum order quantities,  please contact our sales team for more information: sales@microphase.cn.
 It integrates 4 DDR3 SDRAM chips, with two forming a 32-bit data bus and 8Gbit capacity.
-The read/write data clock frequency between the PS(Processing System) and the DDR3 is up to 533MHz, and the read/write data clock frequency between the PL(Programmable Logic) and the DR3 is up to 800MHz, which can satisfy the system's demand for high-bandwidth data processing.At the same time, a REALTEK RTL8211F Gigabit Ethernet PHY chip is integrated on the core oard, which can be easily used by users to realise Ethernet related applications.
+The read/write data clock frequency between the PS(Processing System) and the DDR3 is up to 533MHz, and the read/write data clock frequency between the PL(Programmable Logic) and the DR3 is up to 800MHz, which can satisfy the system's demand for high-bandwidth data processing.
+At the same time, a REALTEK RTL8211F Gigabit Ethernet PHY chip is integrated on the core board, which can be easily used by users to realised Ethernet related applications.
-The core board features 138 single-ended IOs (configurable as 69 differential pairs), djustable IO voltages, 8 GTX high-speed RX/TX pairs, and equal-length differential alignments with 50-ohm single-ended and 100-ohm differential impedance.
+The core board features 138 single-ended IOs (configurable as 69 differential pairs), adjustable IO voltages, 8 GTX high-speed RX/TX pairs, and equal-length differential alignments with 50-ohm single-ended and 100-ohm differential impedance.

 ### ○Board Layout